-Group policies
+Group policies | PRA Pathfinder

-What are group policies?
+What are Group policies?

 Group policies define permissions and settings for groups of users, enabling administrators to standardize and streamline access control.

-How are group policies useful?
+How are Group policies useful?

 Group policies help ensure consistency in user permissions, simplify administrative tasks, and support secure and efficient management of user groups.